The idea of AI-izing a recruitment platform is actually not complicated:

 But the problem is—recruitment platforms are not about facilitating deals; they are about traffic.

-The Platform's Algorithmic Goal Is Retention, Not Matching
+The Platform's Algorithmic Goal is Retention, Not Matching

 What are the daily operational metrics of a platform?
 DAU (Daily Active Users), MAU (Monthly Active Users), average session duration, click-through rate, conversion rate.